ankitsxchdeva/tactitians.tools/README.md

 Bugs/errors:

-- Need to calculate games analyzed and last updated stats (maybe save this for later)
+- Need to calculate games analyzed and last updated stats

-- Need to do something to speed up time for the site to load, not sure what we are doing wrong here
+- Need to do something to speed up time for the site to load

-- Figure out fuzzy search for the entire table

-- Figure out sorting so that it doesn't include random tactitians with 0 play rate.
+- Figure out sorting so it doesn't include random tacticians with 0 play rate

-API key request:

-- write a nice looking summary of the application

-- riot.txt thingy after that.

 Next up to do: